yonigresearch-wq/yonigresearch-wq.github.io/_portfolio/breast_cancer_project.md

 ---
-title: "Dietary Trends and Ethnic Differences Among Breast Cancer Patients"
+title: "Dietary Trends and Information Sources Among Breast Cancer Patients as a Factor of Ethnicity"
-excerpt: "Exploring post-diagnosis dietary preferences and consultation behavior among breast cancer patients as a factor of ethnicity"
+excerpt: "Exploring pre- and post-diagnosis dietary preferences and consultation behavior among breast cancer patients as a factor of ethnicity"
 ---

 <h3>Objective:</h3>